volodymyrprokopyuk/blog/posts/statements-vs-expressions-in-programming/post.md

 let count = 0;
 // count => 0
 ```
-When assignment statement is executed the variable `count` is updated with a new
+When the assignment statement is executed the variable `count` is updated with a
-value.
-Assignment statement can be executed many times with the same variable
+new value.
+Assignment statement can be executed many times with the same
-and each time the variable will be updated with a new value.
-The **variable is
+variable and each time the variable will be updated with a new value.
+The
-mutable**.
-This proves the state mutation nature of assignment statement.
+**variable is mutable**.
+This proves the state mutation nature of the assignment
+statement.

 **Conditional statement** executes one set of statements or another set of
 statements based on some condition from the program environment: